The easy to moderate hiking trail ending at a picturesque waterfall.

-The easy singletrack trail to Fairy Creek Falls is a gentle climb ending at a picturesque waterfall.
-This popular family-friendly hike is accessible year-round and is enjoyed by all, especially young children and toddlers due to its ease and access to explore nature.
+This family-friendly hike is a popular section of the Mt Proctor Trail hike.
+It is accessible year-round and is enjoyed by all, especially young children and toddlers due to its ease and access to explore nature.

 Distance: 4.6 km (return hike)